Education and Cognitive Sciences (2015-17) - overview

 Recent advances in computer intelligence, interactivity and cognitive neuroscience hold major implications for impacting all forms of learning (formal-K-12, formal-higher-education, non-formal and informal).

-IBM Research, as part of a broader IBM effort to invest significantly in education transformation, has a broad, multi-disciplinary department at the intersection of cognitive computing, contextual analytics, adaptive interactivity and cognitive neuroscience to help define and explore this emerging area.
-The team in the United States reports to Satya Nitta, PhD, and coordinates with small sister teams in Australia, Brazil, India and Kenya.
+IBM Research, as part of a broader IBM effort to invest in education transformation, had a broad, multi-disciplinary department at the intersection of cognitive computing, contextual analytics, adaptive interactivity and cognitive neuroscience which helped to define and explore this emerging area.
+The team in the United States reported to Satya Nitta, PhD, and coordinated with ongoing sister teams in India and Kenya.

-The Education and Congitive Sciences Research department has both a neurosciences team as well as a significant technology team with team members expected to work closely across both initiatives to share methods and principles.
-Further, the teams interact with and partner across IBM Research with other teams in big data analytics, security-privacy, cognitive computing, speech processing, video analytics, and neuroscience.
+The Education and Cognitive Sciences Research department included both a neurosciences team as well as a significant technology team with team members working closely across both initiatives to share methods and principles.
+Further, the teams interacted with and partnered across IBM Research with other teams in big data analytics, security-privacy, cognitive computing, speech processing, video analytics, and neuroscience.

-The focus of the cognitive neuroscience thrust is to develop a Research agenda to understand fundamental principles of cognition and build both an experimental and a theoretical agenda to further this field.
-We anticipate studying the learning of youth and adults with special cognitive conditions or in unusual out-of-the-classroom learning environments.
-Preference will be given to researchers with a focus on early childhood learning although we are open to world class candidates who are interested in other forms of learning and memory formation.
+The focus of the cognitive neuroscience thrust was to develop a Research agenda to understand fundamental principles of cognition and build both an experimental and a theoretical agenda to further this field.
+We anticipated studying the learning of youth and adults with special cognitive conditions or in unusual out-of-the-classroom learning environments, but did not receive the grants we hoped for.
+Researchers with a focus on early childhood learning are still welcome to apply to the Watson Education business team in IBM.l

-The technology initiative is being conducted at the intersection of machine learning, analytics (BI and predictive), natural language processing and adaptive interactivity including emerging technologies like virtual and augmented reality, tangible user interfaces and haptics.
-The IBM Watson platform of technologies is used as the core platform, augmented with IBM's Cloud Data platform and SPSS platforms, and Open Source data platforms, and differentiating applications including some or all of these techniques will be built to further the process of teaching and learning and evidence-based analysis of what works for what kind of learners.
-Our solutions and pilots are informed by IBM Design Thinking.
+The technology initiative was conducted at the intersection of machine learning, analytics (BI and predictive), natural language processing and adaptive interactivity including emerging technologies like virtual and augmented reality, tangible user interfaces and haptics.
+The IBM Watson platform of technologies is used as the core platform, augmented with IBM's Cloud Data platform and SPSS platforms, and Open Source data platforms, and differentiating applications including some or all of these techniques were built to further the process of teaching and learning and evidence-based analysis of what works for what kind of learners.
+Our solutions and pilots were informed by IBM Design Thinking.

-We are launched collaborations with a number of Faculty at US Universities, with first publications anticipated in mid-2018.
+We had collaborations with a number of Faculty at US Universities, with first publications anticipated in mid-2018.

 US Kindergarden to 5th Grade Mathematics teachers can utilize Teacher Advisor with Watson.

-We have a collaboration with Sesame Workshop focused on personalized learning for young children.
+We had a collaboration with Sesame Workshop focused on personalized learning for young children.
 There is a teaser Youtube video about this work, and is mentioned as one aspect of IBM's multi-pronged effort to extend and expand Watson.
 See Cognitive Learning Goes to School with IBM and Sesame Street.
+This work is continued by the IBM Watson Education research team.
+(Link will be added when ready)

-We are collaborating with our partners to explore usage in other countries.
+We collaborated with our partners to explore usage in other countries.
 Here is a Podcast about Work in Africa.
 Our senior manager Satya Nitta sat for a short video-interview with EDUCAUSE in July 2017 which you can watch at Video: 4 FAQs about Watson as a Tutor .